 I’m going to be honest with you, teaching your child to swim will require a big commitment.
 Really, most swim schools will want you to enrol with your baby before they turn 6 months of age and then continue with them right through primary school as your child masters not only water safety skills but the 4 competitive strokes of freestyle, backstroke, breaststroke and butterfly.
 Learning great swimming technique does take years to accomplish.
 But even if your child doesn’t go on to be a competitive swimmer they will go on to have the skills to enjoy a range of sports and recreations in, on, or around water.

-Swimming on a budget
+Swimming on a Budget

-Both of my children have attended swimming lessons twice per week since they were 4 months of age.
+Both of my children have attended swim classes twice per week since they were 4 months of age.
 Evie is about to turn 7 and Harper has just turned 4.
 I do understand that this is a costly exercise.
 So how can a family on a budget afford this type of commitment?
 If you have done the numbers and weekly lessons are just not feasible I have some ideas that you could try.

 - Do formal swimming lessons during Winter and follow up with water play during summer